 Work in abroad sounds like an adventure to many people.
-However, a job search in the Netherlands requires more than just the obvious Netherlands CV writing and translation.
+However, job search in Netherlands requires more than just the obvious Netherlands CV with Netherlands cover letter writing and translation.
 You have to pass the Netherlands job interview.
-You will face issues that probably did not even cross your mind when you start planning to go for jobs in the Netherlands.
+You will face issues that probably did not even cross your mind when you start planning to go for jobs in Netherlands.

 Do not misjudge the impact the Netherlands job interview can have on the end result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Most visits to the Netherlands are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Dutch authorities have carried out a number of investigations and operations against terrorist networks.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Prepare yourself for the Netherlands job interview - before the first interview practice a few-sentence "speech" (preferably in Dutch) about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.